 Acknowledge The Problem

 In every customer service situation, there is always a way to make things right.
 But having the customer’s concern acknowledged by you is the essential first step you can take.
 Do not brush the issues away.
 Instead, tackle them head-on by recognizing the main problem.
 Whether your website has crashed, or a particular product has stopped working, address it.
+“Customer reps ought to be trained to pick up on cues as to what consumers actually need and want.
+In most cases, a lot of staff have been trained to recite a brand mantra, that often sounds repetitive and truly inauthentic.
+Customers ought to be listened to,” explained Dr. Dimitrios Tsivrikos, a consumer psychologist at University College London.

 If you or your company did something wrong, admit it.
 If you did not make any mistakes, and everything is just a misunderstanding, explain to the customer that you know how frustrating it is for them.
 You are not entirely agreeing to what they are saying, but you are respecting how they feel about the situation.
 In a way, you also give them the impression that their feelings are valid.